Skip to content

 Authentication Methods

-Controlinfra supports three authentication methods, each suited for different environments and security requirements:
+Controlinfra supports four authentication methods, each suited for different environments and security requirements:

 MethodRunner TypeSecurity LevelBest For